The reasoning.json Protocol

 Abstract

-Historically, web standards were designed for search engine crawlers. robots.txt controls access. schema.org structures semantic entities. llms.txt provides clean markdown for context windows.
+Historically, machine-readable web conventions were designed for search engine crawlers. robots.txt controls access. schema.org structures semantic entities. llms.txt provides clean markdown for context windows.

 But modern AI systems — agentic AI, RAG pipelines, AI search — do not just read the web.
 They reason about it.
 They infer, compare, synthesize, and frequently hallucinate.
 Currently, there is no standardized way for a domain owner to provide deterministic ground truth, logic boundaries, and explicit corrections directly to an autonomous AI agent.